19hours/sg-statutes/Acts/Electricity Act.md

 (3) A person arrested under this section shall not be detained longer than is necessary for bringing him before a court unless the order of a court for his continued detention is obtained.

+\*Section 96 came into operation on 1st January 2003 (S 654/2002).

 ### General exemption

-97\.
+\*97\.
 The Authority may, with the approval of the Minister, either permanently or for such period as it thinks fit, exempt any person or persons or any class of persons or premises from all or any provision of this Act other than Parts III and VI.

+\*Section 97 came into operation on 1st January 2003 (S 654/2002).

 ### Appeal to Minister

-98\.—(1) An electricity licensee or other person aggrieved by any decision of the Authority in the exercise of any discretion vested in it by or under this Act may, except for section 26(1) or 31(12) or where provision is made under this Act for an appeal to be made to an Appeal Panel, appeal to the Minister.
+\*98\.—(1) A person aggrieved by —

+(a) any decision of the Authority in the exercise of any discretion vested in it by or under this Act, except for section 26(1) or 31(1A), (9) or (12);

-(2) Unless otherwise provided, where an appeal is lodged under this section, the decision, direction or other thing appealed against shall be complied with until such time as the Minister determines the appeal.
+(b) anything contained in any code of practice or standard of performance issued or approved by the Authority under section 16;

+(c) any direction issued by the Authority under this Act; or

+(d) any notice issued by the Authority under section 5(2)(b),

+may, except where provision has been made under this Act for an appeal to be made to an Appeal Panel, appeal to the Minister, together with adequate details of the grounds for the appeal.

+[18/2006 wef 01/05/2006]

+(1A) Unless otherwise provided in this Act, an appeal under subsection (1) shall be lodged within 14 days of the receipt of the decision or direction of, or the issue or approval of the code of practice or standard of performance by, the Authority.

+[18/2006 wef 01/05/2006]

+(1B) Any person who has lodged an appeal under subsection (1) shall provide such information as may be required by the Minister in such manner and within such period as may be specified by the Minister.

+[18/2006 wef 01/05/2006]

+(1C) Unless —

+(a) otherwise provided in this Act; or

+(b) the appeal is against the imposition or the amount of a financial penalty,

+an appeal under subsection (1) shall not suspend the effect of the decision, direction, code of practice or standard of performance to which the appeal relates.

+[18/2006 wef 01/05/2006]

+(2) Where the Minister considers that an appeal lodged under subsection (1) involves issues of such nature or complexity that it ought to be considered and determined by persons with particular technical or other specialised knowledge, he may, subject to section 65(1), establish by direction an Appeal Panel comprising one or more of such persons to consider and determine the appeal.

+[18/2006 wef 01/05/2006]

-(3) The Minister may determine an appeal under this section by confirming, varying or reversing any decision or direction of the Authority or by amending any code of practice approved by the Authority.
+(3) The Minister may determine an appeal under this section by confirming, varying or reversing any decision or direction of the Authority or by amending any code of practice or standard of performance issued or approved by the Authority.

+[18/2006 wef 01/05/2006]

 (4) The decision of the Minister shall be final.

+\*Section 98 came into operation on 1st January 2003 (S 654/2002).

 ### Service of documents

-99\.—(1) Any notice, order or document required or authorised by this Act to be given or served on any person, and any summons issued by a court in connection with any offence under this Act may be served on the person —
+\*99\.—(1) Any notice, order or document required or authorised by this Act to be given or served on any person, and any summons issued by a court in connection with any offence under this Act may be served on the person —

 (a) by delivering it to him or to some adult member or employee of his family at his last known place of residence;